ThatRozebudDude/FPS-Plus-Public/docs/Creating-a-Note-Type.md

 - `playstate.defaultNoteHit(note, character)`
     - `note`: The `Note` object that was just hit.
     - `character`: The `Character` object that just hit the note.
-- `playstate.defaultNoteMiss(direction, character)`
+- `playstate.defaultNoteMiss(note, character)`
-    - `direction`: The note direction that was just missed as an integer.
+    - `note`: The `Note` object that was just missed.
+This can also be a direction as an integer.
     - `character`: The `Character` object that just missed the note.

 If you want to make the character play a specific animation, it is recommended that you wrap the animation part of the code with this: